 We will send you a confirmation email with your planning application number.

 Use our Property Information Map (PIM) for updates about your application.
 It will take 1 day for your record to appear in PIM.

 A planner will email you about next steps within 14 business days.

-Once your permit is approved, we will coordinate with you to verify your licensed contractor information and pay the fees.
+Once your permit is approved, we will coordinate with you to verify your licensed contractor information.

 We will email you your job card to start construction.